 The earliest writings about compass navigation are credited to the Chinese and date from 11th century A.D.
 There is evidence of compasses being used in Europe about 100 years later but the first observations of declination were not recorded until the 16th century.
 In 1700 the first magnetic chart, covering the Atlantic Ocean, was produced by Halley.

-Contemporary values of declination, or for some maps the difference between grid north and magnetic north, are depicted on the majority of modern sea charts, topographic maps and aeronautical charts.
+Contemporary values of declination, or for some maps the difference between grid north and magnetic north (grid magnetic angle), are depicted on the majority of modern sea charts, topographic maps and aeronautical charts.
 These values must be kept up-to-date by regular revision of the models from which they are derived.
 This is an example of the Earth's magnetic field being a tool.

 A specialist form of navigation is directional drilling in the petroleum industry.
 There are two main methods of navigation available for drilling deviated wells towards often small targets in the oil reservoirs.
 One method makes use of gyro tools but this can be expensive.
 The other method makes use of magnetic tools.
 As accuracy is critical for economic reasons and to avoid well collisions, the accuracy requirements on the Earth's magnetic field values, used to correct the direction of the well from magnetic bearings to true bearings, are typically 0.1░ in direction and 50 nT in total intensity.
 To attain these accuracies account must be taken of the crustal field, daily variations and magnetic storms.
 This application is an example of the Earth's magnetic field being a tool in the modern world but it can also be a hazard if no account is taken of these other sources.